jklimke/libcitygml/README.md

 Dependencies:

 The XercesC xml parsing library is the only requirement compiling and using libcitygml.
+Please use a version > 3.1 compiled with an SDK that is compatible with C++11.

 GDAL is required if coordinate transformations should be applied during paring.